Derrek Lee

 Derrek Leon Lee (born September 6, 1975), nicknamed "D-Lee", is an American former professional baseball first baseman.
 Lee played with the San Diego Padres, Florida Marlins, Chicago Cubs, Atlanta Braves, Baltimore Orioles and Pittsburgh Pirates of Major League Baseball (MLB).

 Lee was a World Series champion with the Marlins in 2003, and he won the National League batting title in 2005.
 He was a two-time All-Star selection, and won the Gold Glove Award three times.

 Early life

 Lee was born on September 6, 1975, in Sacramento, California.
 Leon Lee is his father and Leron Lee is his uncle.
 Each of them played professional baseball in Japan.
-During his elementary years Lee lived in Japan, and during his high school years he often lived there during his summer breaks.
-He played Little League Baseball at Whitney Little League and graduated from El Camino High School in 1993.
+During his elementary years, Lee lived in Japan, and during his high school years, he often lived there during his summer breaks.
+He played Little League Baseball at Sierra Little League and graduated from El Camino High School in 1993.

 Professional career

 San Diego Padres

 Lee was drafted in the first round (14th overall) of the 1993 MLB draft by the San Diego Padres, and made his MLB debut on April 28, 1997.